ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 Writing a minimum-viable audio library in pure *Rust* first as a trial-run can address problem _2_ effectively.
 This process also brings many benefits:

-- It's able to see what the problems the rewriting will face are and how to solve them, in a way smaller scope
+- It's able to see what the problems the oxidizing project will face are and how to solve them in a way smaller scope
 - It shows a rough outline about what the audio APIs should look like at the end, since it's rewritten in pure *Rust*
 - Some APIs are reusable in the future and they've been tested in a way smaller scope